 - The student has the option to request all financial aid notifications and announcements be sent to them in a printed rather than electronic format.
-In order to make this request, the student will be required to meet with their financial aid counselor to put the request in writing. - See the information in the TYPES OF AID and INSTRUCTIONS TO FINALIZE YOUR AID section of this document to determine exactly which forms or applications to return or to complete online.
+In order to make this request, the student may email financialaid@appstate.edu and request printed documents. - See the information in the TYPES OF AID and INSTRUCTIONS TO FINALIZE YOUR AID section of this document to determine exactly which forms or applications to return or to complete online.
 Once you accept aid online, if additional forms are required, they will be listed on your AppalNet account under "My Eligibility" and "Student Requirements."
-Completed forms must be uploaded through our secure portal or returned to Appalachian State University, Office of Student Financial Aid & University Scholarships via mail, fax, or email.
-Mail documents to ASU Box 32059, Boone, NC 28608-2059; fax documents to 828-262-2585; or email documents to financialaid@appstate.edu.
+Completed forms must be uploaded through our secure portal or returned to Appalachian State University, Office of Student Financial Aid & University Scholarships via mail or email.
+Mail documents to ASU Box 32059, Boone, NC 28608-2059; or email documents to financialaid@appstate.edu.